getify/You-Dont-Know-JS/get-started/apB.md

 ## Practicing Comparisons

-Let's practice working with value types and comparisons where coercion will need to be involved.
+Let's practice working with value types and comparisons (Chapter 4, Pillar 3) where coercion will need to be involved.

 `scheduleMeeting(..)` should take a start time (in 24hr format as a string "hh:mm") and a meeting duration (number of minutes).
 It should return `true` if the meeting falls entirely within the work day (according to the times specified in `dayStart` and `dayEnd`); return `false` if the meeting violates the work day bounds.